Summer Health Insurance for Early Matriculants

 Early matriculating international students can visit the OISS website for interim health insurance options for new students.

 For U.S. Citizens, U.S. Permanent residents, and international students, short-term policies are available.
 Early matriculant international students must enroll in the university health insurance plan or SAS starting in the Fall.
 One such short-term policy is ehealthinsurance.com, which is not endorsed by Rice University but may offer appropriate coverage for a particular student.

 Not feeling well?

 The Rice Student Health Services Office provides preventive and outpatient clinical care for all Rice students, regardless of their insurance.
-Student Health is located on-campus and is dedicated to meeting the unique needs of undergraduate and graduate students, with an emphasis on prevention.
+Student Health is located on-campus and is dedicated to meeting undergraduate and graduate students' unique needs, emphasizing prevention.
 Appointments are included in student fees.
-Additional charges for labs, vaccines, etc. may be paid via cash or credit card, and the office can help students file appropriate insurance claims.
+Additional charges for labs, vaccines, etc., may be paid via cash or credit card, and the office can help students file appropriate insurance claims.

 Reviewed December 2023